Chengcheng-Xiao/Chengcheng-Xiao.github.io/_posts/2019-08-05-Berryphase_Ferroelectricity.md

 date: 2019-08-10
 tags: ["Berryphase"]
 categories: DFT
-description: The VASP and QE both have berry phase module that calculate the electronic polarization automagically.
+description: The VASP and QE both have berry phase module that calculate the electronic polarization "automagically".
 However, their results always seem to be puzzling, especially for low dimensional systems.
-To get a clear picture of how to these routine performs in 2D systems, I used monolayer NbN sheet as an example, calculating dipole moment using both charge center method and berryphase one.
-Also, in order to compare with polarization lies within the periodical directions, an prototypical BaTiO3 system was tested using the same routine.
+In order to get a clear picture of how to these routine perform in 2D systems and to show how to use them correctly, a 2D NbN system and a 3D BaTiO3 structure are employed here as an example.
 ---

-The VASP and QE both have berry phase module that calculate the electronic polarization automagically.
+The VASP and QE both have berry phase module that calculate the electronic polarization "automagically".
 However, their results always seem to be puzzling, especially for low dimensional systems.
-To get a clear picture of how to these routine performs in 2D systems, I used monolayer NbN sheet as an example, calculating dipole moment using both charge center method and berryphase one.
-Also, in order to compare with polarization lies within the periodical directions, an prototypical $$BaTiO_{3}$$ system was tested using the same routine.
+In order to get a clear picture of how to these routine perform in 2D systems and to show how to use them correctly, a 2D NbN system and a 3D BaTiO3 structure were employed here as an example.
+To confirm their results, a charge-center method was also employed.

 Before diving into things, let review some basic concepts that are of paramount importance to later calculations.

 ## Background

-According to the modern theory of polarization, the electrical polarization depends on the difference of dipole moment between centro-symmetric system and non-centro-symmetric stucture.
+According to the modern theory of polarization, the electrical polarization depends on the difference of dipole moment between centro-symmetric structure and non-centro-symmetric stucture.
 The reason behind is that the polairzation cannot be uniquely determined due to periodical boundary conditions.(That is, translation of unitcell vector can yield unphysical movements in the charge centers.)

-Toillustrate this, first, consider a imaginary one dimensional atomic chain that have two differenc atoms: a anion and a cation.
+To illustrate this, first, consider a imaginary one dimensional atomic chain that have two differenc atoms: a anion and a cation.

 ![]({{site.baseurl}}/assets/img/post_img/2019-08-10-img1.png)
 {: .center}

 We can easily determine the dipole moment pointing from the anion to the cation.

 However, the physical world does not work in such simple way.
-If we take a step deeper, differentiate the electrons and ions, the problem become much harder to solve:
+If we take a step further, differentiate the electrons and ions, the problem becomes much harder to solve:

 ![]({{site.baseurl}}/assets/img/post_img/2019-08-10-img2.png)
 {: .center}